UniqueNetwork/mass-nfts-doc/generate.md

 ### 4.2 Get some tokens

-For this guide, we are using Opal network, and you can obtain OPL tokens for free by using [Telegram faucet bot](https://t.me/unique2faucet_opal_bot).
+For this guide, we are using Opal Network, and you can obtain OPL tokens for free by using [Telegram faucet bot](https://t.me/unique2faucet_opal_bot).
 You will have to provide your address (not a mnemonic phrase!).
 Click on the circle icon next to your account in the Polkadot extension to copy it.

-> 💡 If you are ready to mint tokens on the mainnet (Quartz or Unique), make sure to change the endpoint variable in the config.js file.
+> 💡 If you are ready to mint tokens on the mainnet (Quartz or Unique), change the endpoint variable in the config.js file.
 Set it to `https://rest.unique.network/quartz/v1` for Quartz or `https://rest.unique.network/unique/v1` for Unique.
 >
 > - Quartz Network tokens (QTZ) are available on [MEXC](https://www.mexc.com/ru-RU/exchange/QTZ_USDT?_from=search)
 >
-> - For Unique Network tokens (UNQ) you can visit [Huobi](https://www.huobi.com/en-us/trade/unq_usdt?type=spot)
+> - For Unique Network tokens (UNQ), you can visit [Huobi](https://www.huobi.com/en-us/trade/unq_usdt?type=spot)

 Now everything is ready to create a collection and tokens.